conholdateapp/docs.conholdate.app/docs/how-to/View.md

 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).
 1. Click on `Upload` button and upload a document.
-1. Wait until uploading and processing is complete, then click on document name to open to open it with document viewer app.
+1. Wait until uploading and processing is complete, then click on document name to open it with document viewer app.
 1. Type in document's passowrd in password dialog that will pop up on document opening.

 ## Responsive design
 View your documents on any mobile or desktop devices from anywhere!
-[Conholdate.app](https://conholdte.app) supports responsive layout.
+[Conholdate.app](https://conholdte.app) provides a responsive layout.

 ## Cross-browser support
 All major browsers such as Safari, Chrome, Firefox, Opera and Edge are supported out of the box.